“My great concern is not whether you have failed, but whether you are content with your failure.” ~ Abraham Lincoln

 Russ responded, “Sounds, good!
 I’ve got Sally for Sales and Marketing, Oliver for Operations.
 What about human resources, finance, growth and legacy?”

 “Penny is my assistant.
-She helps me with benefits programs, and she also does a lot of our blog series keeping.
+She helps me with benefits programs, and she also does a lot of our book keeping.
 She keeps track of each employee’s paperwork and she tracks vacation time and all our benefits.
 I do most of the thinking when it comes to these things, but she knows a lot of the details.”

 Russ paused, “I suppose Penny will work for now.
 It may help if you’re in the room when I talk with Penny as it sounds like you may be mostly responsible for leading your people.”